brywhitm/E08a-Paddle-Ball/README.md

 # E08a-Godot
 The first Godot exercise for BL-MSCH-C220.
+As usual, Fork and Clone this repository.

 Here are instructions for your first experience with the Godot engine:

-Open Godot, and select the project.
+ * Open Godot.
+In the project viewer, select Import.
+ * Click Browse, and find the folder that contains your Cloned Project.
+Select the project.godot file and Open it.
+Import & Edit.
  * Change the viewport (at the top of the editor window) to 2D
  * In the Viewport Toolbar, select View > Show Grid
  * In the Viewport Toolbar, select the three vertical dots.
 Make sure Snap to grid is checked